Norwalk Sex Crimes Lawyer

 Other things that could be used as evidence include bodily fluids and bodily conditions such as the transmission of sexually transmitted diseases.
 In many other types of cases, that sort of evidence would not fit in unless under very peculiar circumstances.

 The best Norwalk sex crimes attorneys know that social stigma is a huge factor in sex crimes accusations.
 As soon as the charge is made, many people view an accused individual as guilty, even though they are innocent until proven guilty under the constitution.
 Because these cases can be a product of intimate moments or intimate relationships, they can draw more intense feelings, especially if someone feels violated or believes they have been wrongfully accused.

 In these cases, a person is not just dealing with the act itself.
 They are also dealing with circumstances that can draw emotional responses for everyone involved.
 Another thing that is daunting for someone charged is the feeling that there may not be a way to prove themselves innocent.

 Within the United States, the defendant does not need to prove their innocence.
 It is the state’s sole burden to prove somebody guilty, but people often feel a lot more comfortable if they can prove themselves innocent.
 Anyone who is charged with a crime has the right to try to prove or show that they did not commit the crime.
 Since sex crimes often appear to be “he said, she said” situations, people sometimes have the perception that there is not enough solid evidence to prove what happened.
 For someone charged of a sex crime, it can be a very unsettling feeling.
 Let a Norwalk sex crimes attorney help you understand your options for building a defense.

 Call a Top Norwalk Sex Crimes Attorney

 If you were accused of a sex crime, you do not have to face these accusations alone.
 An experienced Norwalk sex crimes lawyer could help defend you from these charges.
-Call today to schedule a consultation with a top CT criminal defense attorney.
+Call today to schedule a consultation with our team.